Bouncing on your ads? You don’t want that… Do you?

 With Google Ads, a bounce rate below 50 – 55% is considered good in most industries.
 If you’re regularly seeing a bounce rate in the 70’s or above, you should take a very close look at your ads.

-Ideally, a bounce rate between 25-45% would suggest well targeted ads with an optimise
+Ideally, a bounce rate between 25-45% would suggest well targeted ads and an engaging and well optimized landing page

 As many site visitors are often researching or browsing, you should expect some single page sessions or quick views.